The Average Cost for Wedding Photography 2024 Update

 Finding a photographer that fits your style and personality is one of the most important decisions you’ll make when planning your wedding.
 If you’re just starting your search, you’re probably wondering “how much should I spend on my wedding photography?”

-With an abundance of different options and price ranges, it’s a challenge to even know where to start without first learning what the average cost of a wedding photographer is.
+My first piece of advice would be to hire an incredible planner to help you navigate all of this.
+But, it is also good to have an idea of the landscape of vendor costs beforehand.
+With an abundance of options and price ranges, it’s a challenge to even know where to start without first learning what the average cost of a wedding photographer is.
 Luckily, I’ve done all the research for you!
 If you search online to find out what the average cost for wedding photography is you’ll find a ton of information that discusses how much a wedding photographer should cost.
 But most of those articles only offer a shallow understanding of the cost, or share one number that they deem to be the average for all photographers.
 This can be misleading because the cost differs greatly for a number of reasons.
 So I wanted to share some information and advice to ensure you get the quality and professionalism you’re looking for along with a deeper understanding of why wedding photographers charge what we do.

-I’ll also take a more in-depth look at wedding photography prices in the Carolinas (my local market).
+Lastly, I’ll take a more in-depth look at wedding photography prices in the Carolinas (my local market).
 Read on to learn everything you should know about wedding photographer costs!

 How Much Does A Wedding Photographer Cost (The Short Version)

-To simplify all the data and help you make sense of what your average wedding photographer should cost, I’ve broken it into five distinct groups –
+To simplify all the data and help you make sense of what your average wedding photographer should cost, I’ve broken it into five distinct groups and their minimum starting investments-

-• What to expect: This photograph has many years of experience and has a very established style.
-They have a solid business structure that makes you feel well cared for and emphasizes incredibly high quality unique photographs.
+- What to expect: This photographer has many years of experience and has a very established brand.
+They make you feel well cared for and emphasize incredibly high quality unique photographs.

-• Luxury: $5000-7000 and beyond starting prices, for example they may start at $10k, $20k, or higher (Typically more established, extremely consistent refined style, and luxury offerings)
+- Luxury: $10k-40k+ starting prices (Typically more established, extremely consistent refined style, and luxury offerings.)

-• What to expect: These photographers select a handful of weddings to photograph each year and are capable of handling high profile events with ease.
-Their style influences the industry standards and has a refined client experience that is custom tailored to each couple.
+- What to expect: These photographers select a handful of weddings to photograph each year and are capable of handling high profile events with ease.
+Their style influences the industry standards and has a refined client experience that is custom tailored.

 10% or 10 Years

 The advice that became popular a few years ago was that you should only spend about 10-15% of your budget on your wedding photography.
-The issue with that is if you really value having photographs that stand the test of time, you may end up needing to break the 10% rule.
-I’ve noticed that many couples would rather trim their guest list or wedding party favors before they even think about touching their photography budget.
+The issue with that is if you really value having photographs that stand the test of time, you may end up needing to break the 10% rule unless you have a sufficiently large budget.
+I’ve often noticed that many couples would rather trim their guest list before they even think about touching their photography budget.

 An alternative way of thinking is this: Would you rather stick to spending 10% now and hope that you can find a photographer that captures meaningful images for you, or finding a photographer you absolutely MUST HAVE, building your budget around that, and in 10 years still knowing you made the right choice because the images you have captured the real story of your wedding day?